 In June 2014, the Board of Supervisors Neighborhood Services and Safety committee held a hearing sponsored by Supervisor Malia Cohen on the unmet needs of children and youth in San Francisco with currently or previously incarcerated parents.
-As a result, additional funds were committed to the San Francisco Unified School district for training district staff on best practices for working with students with incarcerated parents and funding was extended for an after school performance program for students with incarcerated parents.
+As a result, additional funds were committed to the San Francisco Unified School district for training district staff on best practices for working with CIP and funding was extended for an after school performance program for CIP.